This post has been updated to reflect Adobe’s announcement regarding expiration of support for Magento 1 sites.

 When should you upgrade?

-We definitely mean “when” and not “if”.
-Magento 1 is not going to be an eternal eCommerce solution.
-Support will be available for a few years, but no new features will be added during that period.
-New extensions are only being offered for Magento 2.
-As the eCommerce environment grows more and more competitive, store owners on Magento 2 will have an advantage over those still using Magento 1.
+The point is—Magento 1 is not an eternal eCommerce solution.
+As the eCommerce environment grows more and more competitive, store owners on Magento 2 will have a clear advantage over those still using Magento 1.

 - Do you have a list of large changes you want to make to your store?

 If you’re planning on adding functionality or retheming anytime soon, it’s recommended that you go for the upgrade first.
 This prevents you from having to redo the work when you switch to Magento 2.

 - Are you looking for a way to increase your sales numbers right now?

 The Magento 2 base theme has a collection of conversion rate optimization features built in that could help.
 (We’ll explore these in more depth below.)

 Are your competitors running complex stores with fast page load speeds and easy-to-use checkout processes?
 Are you concerned about losing customers?
 It might be time to take advantage of the benefits that come from Magento 2.

 - Are you in a position where your staff will be able to relearn Magento?

 Though the systems are similar, there is still a learning curve.
 If you’re in the middle of a busy season and cannot devote time to adjusting to the new system, then it might be better to hold off until a later date.